China accuses Briton, American of illegally buying private data

 “I sometimes used illegal means to obtain personal information,” Humphrey said in Mandarin to a camera as he sat handcuffed wearing an orange vest.

-“I very much regret this and apologies to the Chinese government,” said Humphrey, who worked as a journalist for Reuters in the 1980s and 90s.
+“I very much regret this and apologize to the Chinese government,” said Humphrey, who once worked as a journalist for Reuters.

-ChinaWhys, the investigative risk consultancy Humphrey and Yu founded, worked for many firms including British drugmaker GlaxoSmithKline (GSK), sources familiar with the matter have said.
+ChinaWhys, the investigative risk consultancy Humphrey and Yu founded, worked for many firms including GSK, separate sources familiar with the matter have said.

-Chinese police have been investigating bribery accusations against GSK since July, although Chinese media reports on Humphrey and Yu made no mention of the firm.
+Chinese police have been investigating bribery accusations against GSK since July, though Chinese media reports on Humphrey and Yu made no mention of the firm.

-GSK has declined to comment on the work ChinaWhys did for the company except to say that Humphrey is not, nor has he ever been, an employee.

-In a statement, Britain’s foreign office expressed concern at Humphrey’s appearance on state TV.

-“We were concerned to see that Peter Humphrey was interviewed about the details of a case which is currently under investigation and has yet to come to trial,” the foreign office said, adding it was continuing to provide consular assistance to Humphrey and his family.
+“We were concerned to see that Peter Humphrey was interviewed about the details of a case which is currently under investigation and has yet to come to trial,” Britain’s foreign office said in a statement.
+“We are continuing to provide consular assistance to Mr Humphrey and his family.”

 The American embassy could not immediately be reached for comment.